Gold Creek Pond, Gold Creek, and Alaska Lake

 As the boot path to Alaska Lake climbs from the valley floor below, Alta Mountain dominates the southeastern view.

 The upper reaches of the unmaintained trail to Alaska Lake are easily lost amid boulders and brush.
 When in doubt, angle left toward the notch on the upper horizon, which forms the lake’s outlet to a small creek.
 Alaska Lake lies just beyond.
-Gold Creek – Alaska Lake Trail, July 08, 2018.
+Gold Creek – Alaska Lake Trail, Washington.

 Alaska Lake pools in a deeply set cirque just below Alaska Mountain and the ridge that forms Gold Creek Valley’s western wall.
-Gold Creek – Alaska Lake Trail, July 18, 2015.
+Gold Creek – Alaska Lake Trail, Washington.

 © 2017-2024 Anthony Colburn.
 Images may not be used or reproduced in any form without express written consent.